dijit-tech/ServerlessComplexEventScheduling/README.md

 ## Integration Use-Case: Holiday Scheduling

 Integrating Systems Manager Calendar with EventBridge Rules is effective for pausing or modifying actions during holidays.
 In this guide we have a job that triggers a lambda every 2 minutes.
-We will create an event in the change calendar, Thanksgiving day (more of a 10 min thanksgiving snack ), during which we do not want to job to execute.
+We will create an event in the change calendar, Thanksgiving day, during which we do not want to job to execute.
 We will see how integration of these 2 services helps us achive that.

 ## Understanding the Components